tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 Even when designing algorithms, people sometimes choose suboptimal heuristic solutions over optimal exact algorithms.
 Because many real-world problems are so complex that pursuing the ideal, most efficient solution is too costly.
 Instead, people sacrifice efficiency by introducing randomness and settling for 'good enough' solutions.
 Sometimes the cost of optimal algorithms is too high computational and time wise.
 There can be a point where going for the most efficient solution has diminishing returns.
 Making it more efficient to go for the less efficient solution.

-> It can be more efficient to go for the less efficient option

 ![heuristic](/img/posts/efficiency/heuristic.jpg){:width="800px"}

+It can be more efficient to go for the less efficient option {: .center-img-text }

 ### The choice